nuodb/nuodb-cp-docs/content/docs/administration/configure/canary-rollout.md

 ### Pause step

-The _pause_ step defines the duration for which the canary rollout must be paused.
+The _pause_ step defines the duration for which the canary rollout will be paused.
 A zero (0) duration pause the rollout until it is manually approved.

 To manually resume a paused canary rollout, update the `Paused` condition reason to `CanaryManuallyApproved` using `kubectl` directly or through the REST API.